UK class, entitlement unleash violence in film "The Riot Club"

 The two new initiates are very different.
 While both are privileged, Ryle is an angry outsider with an unhappy family life who lives in his older brother's shadow.
 Richards is sociable and laid back.
 Tensions between them rise quickly.

-Like the play, the movie centres on an evening of debauchery at a village pub that spirals out of control, leaving the members to battle about who should suffer the consequences.
+Like the play, the movie centers on an evening of debauchery at a village pub that spirals out of control, leaving the members to battle about who should suffer the consequences.

 The film ends as it might in real life, imperfectly, even though Scherfig said it was a struggle to not take the more "crowd-pleasing" path.